cdli/CdliUserProfile/README.md

 ==================
 Version 0.0.2 Created by the Centre for Distance Learning and Innovation (www.cdli.ca)

-**NOTE: This module is woefully out of date and probably should not be used **
+**NOTE: This module is woefully out of date and probably should not be used.
+Check out [LdcUserProfile](https://github.com/adamlundrigan/LdcUserProfile) instead. **

 Introduction
 ------------